Huawei P20 Pro in review: The camera leader goes independent

 A bit of a shame: the entire screen surface can rarely be used due to the aspect ratio of 18,7: 9.
 Although there is a zoom on YouTube, it still only fills the display up to the notch - a black bar remains.
 As in the Huawei Mate 10 Pro you will often be asked by the system whether you want this app to be displayed in full screen mode.
 This message appears when developers have not yet optimized the app for the new aspect ratio.

-But the P20 Pro is much more than fast in everyday life: Multitasking with the 6GB of RAM and switching between apps works perfectly, without delays.
+But the P20 Pro is far more than fast in everyday use: multitasking with the 6GB RAM and switching between apps works perfectly, without delays.
 Games like PUBG or Asphalt 8 both run on the highest settings.
-Meanwhile, the heats up Proprocessor likes to: The heatProproblem from last year in the Mate 10 Pro unfortunately there are still a few here.
-In everyday life but not disturbing at all.
+But the processor tends to heat up during this time: the heat problem from last year in the Mate 10 Pro is unfortunately still present here in isolated cases.
+But in everyday use, it's not at all annoying.

 Camera: three times better?

-With the P20 Pro Huawei has again cooperated with the German high-end camera brand Leica this year.
-The camera is a market first with three lenses on the back.
-In detail, it consists of a 20MP monochrome sensor, an 8MP telephoto sensor and a 40MP color sensor.
+With the P20 Pro, Huawei has once again collaborated with the German high-end camera brand Leica.
+The camera is the first on the market to have three lenses on the back.
+In detail, it consists of a monochrome sensor with 20MP, a telephoto sensor with 8MP and a color sensor with 40 megapixels.
 I was particularly impressed by the second lens, which is responsible for the zoom.
-Even pictures taken with the 10x zoom are still very easy to recognize and are not pixelated at all.
+Even shots with 10x zoom are still very easy to see and not at all pixelated.
 Lossless zoom is possible up to 5x.

 In addition, the camera is equipped with artificial intelligence, which automatically recognizes and optimizes motifs in front of the lens.
 If you point the camera in the direction of the sky, a text with “blue sky” appears on the camera screen and colors the sky slightly.
 Exactly the same thing happens when you point your smartphone towards landscapes or green meadows.
 If you don't want this strong color, you can switch off the AI by clicking on the X.

-Huawei P20 Pro: test images
+Huawei P20 Pro: Test images

 Huawei P20 Pro: 960fps test video